xoolive/edu_back2python/readme.md

 - write and run a Python script **outside the Jupyter environment**;
 - **install and manage** a Python or Anaconda environment on their home computer.

 Participants are considered consenting adults.
 Enough material is provided to get proficient quickly and ask questions when needed.
-Obviously, the more you more assiduous you are the better, but learning practices best suiting you are in your hands.
+Obviously, the more assiduous you are, the better, and learning practices best suiting you are in your hands.
 In particular, it is perfectly acceptable:

 - to peak into the solutions when you are stuck, or to read them thoroughly;
 - to skip sections when it becomes overwhelming, or boring;